What You Need to Know Before You Buy Property in New York

 What to Do If You Need Extra Cash Quickly For Your Downpayment

-"What if you have saved money and have great credit but are still missing some of the money for a downpayment and closing costs?"
+"What if you have saved money and have great credit but are still missing some money for a downpayment and closing costs?"

 The best way is always to buy only when you are ready and have all the necessary funds.

-However, there are a few tips or shortcuts that might help you in a bind.
-Let's explore some interesting options you may not have known you had.
+However, a few tips or shortcuts might help you in a bind.
+Let's explore some exciting options you may not have known you had.

 Keeping It In the Family